Elinor Florence, Author

 Sure, millions of people were alive when Kennedy was shot, but where were you?
 Do you remember seeing The Beatles for the first time?

-My husband’s story is a good example, but you don’t need to have been present at the big global events of history.
+My husband’s story is a good example, but you don’t need to have been present at the big global events.
 You have your own perspective.

 Local events, too, are part of history.
 Old-timers around here still talk about the time a transport truck ended up in Radium Hot Springs swimming pool!